Artists / Gallery

 Vienna *1929 - †2008 Vienna

-Mikl was member of the legendary “Wiener Art Club”/Vienna Art Club, besides Maria Lassnig and Friedensreich Hundertwasser.
-The club was closed 1955.
-One year later Mikl was co-founder of the artist-group “Galerie Nächst St. Stephan”.
-Other members were Wolfgang Hollegha, Markus Prachensky and Arnulf Rainer.
-1968 Josef Mikl represented Austria at the Venice Biennale, 1977 he took part in Documenta 6 in Kassel.
-1969 he became a professor at the Academy of Fine Arts Vienna.
-Where he taught until his retirement in 1997.
+In 1968 Josef Mikl represented Austria at the Venice Biennale, in 1977 he participated in the Documenta 6 in Kassel.
+In 1969 he was appointed professor at the Academy of Fine Arts in Vienna, where he taught until his retirement in 1997.

-The big Redoutensaal of the Wiener Hofburg that was destroyed by a fire in 1992 was redesigned by Josef Mikl with a ceiling painting and 22 separate paintings.
+The large Redoutensaal of the Vienna Hofburg, destroyed by fire in 1992, was redesigned by Josef Mikl with a ceiling painting and 22 individual paintings.